-a, A, e, E, f, g, or G
+a, A, e, E, f, g or G

 Results in a decimal number formatted using scientific notation or floating point notation.
-The capital letter forms use a capital E in scientific notation rather than an e scientific notation rather than an e d,or u Results in a decimal integer. d indicates a signed integer. u indicates an unsigned integer.
+The capital letter forms use a capital E in scientific notation rather than an e d or u Results in a decimal integer. d indicates a signed integer. u indicates an unsigned integer.

-h, H Results in a Hexadecimal character in lower or upper case.
+h or H Results in a Hexadecimal character in lower or upper case.